If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Additionally, these programs still require a similar time commitment as law school.
 Students must spend at least 18 hours a week studying under a lawyer or judge.

-While this is the minimum requirement, most students that pursue this path end up spending thousands of hours working under their mentors, which is more time-consuming than law school.
+While this is the minimum requirement, most students who pursue this path end up spending thousands of hours working under their mentors, which is more time-consuming than law school.

 So, while there are obvious advantages to pursuing this path, such as saving on law school and avoiding the arduous application process, it is not a feasible option for most students.
 The small percentage of students that do pursue this option must also complete the baby bar exam as part of the licensing process.

-California is one of the highest-paying states in the nation, with a median salary of $176,610 a year as opposed to the national average of $148,030.
+California is one of the highest-paying states in the nation, with an averge salary of $132,400 a year as opposed to the national average of $163,770.

 Here are the top-paying cities in California: